CodyReichert/CodyReichert.github.io/README.md

 interests are software development, interaction design, and building products and tools that (and hopefully others) find useful.

-If you want to chat about any of my work, feel free to [reach out or connect](#find-me-around) to stay updated.
+If you want to stay updated or chat about any of my work, check out the links at the bottom.

 ## :briefcase: What I work on